pavlyhalim/xArm-6DoF-Teleoperation/README.md

 To guarantee safe operation within the physical constraints of the xArm, several safety mechanisms are integrated:

 * **Joint Angle, Velocity, and Acceleration Limiting:** The system enforces strict limits on joint angles, velocities, and accelerations to prevent exceeding the robot's operational boundaries and potential damage.
-* **Collision Avoidance (Future Work):** While not yet implemented, this module is planned to incorporate collision avoidance algorithms to dynamically detect and prevent collisions with obstacles in the workspace.

 ### 5. Modular Software Architecture